-Paul Yetter’s practice covers a broad range of commercial disputes focused on three areas: antitrust/securities, intellectual property, and contract/business torts.
+Paul Yetter’s practice covers a range of commercial disputes, focused on antitrust/securities, intellectual property, and contract/business torts.
 Representing plaintiffs as often as defendants, he has clients in the energy, technology, finance, and aviation industries.
 He has prosecuted and defended cases and arbitrations as lead counsel across the country – from New York City to Chattanooga, Sacramento to Mobile, Muskogee to Atlanta, Phoenix to Little Rock, Corpus Christi to Wilmington, Miami to rural Ohio and Nevada.
-He has tried to verdict three class actions in recent years, as well as appeals in many federal and state appellate courts.
-He is fortunate to work often with respected co-counsel from large firms and boutiques alike.
+He has tried to verdict three class actions in recent years, as well as handled appeals in many federal and state courts.
+He is fortunate to work often with and against respected litigators from large corporate firms and boutiques alike.

-Paul most enjoys developing case strategy and leading trials.
-Whether involved early or brought in late, as clients regularly ask his firm to do, he works to find winning approaches to tough cases.
-In recent years, he has led trial teams that have defeated some ten 9- or 10-figure damages suits against the firm’s defense clients.
-He also has directed trial teams that won six 9-figure verdicts or settlements for our plaintiff clients, all of which were collected or affirmed on appeal (with one appeal pending).
-His firm’s trademark approach is to simplify complex disputes into powerful trial stories and tailor presentations to most effectively educate and persuade the decision-maker, whether a jury, judge, or arbitrator.
-In an age of shrinking trial dockets, his firm is regularly in trial in state and federal courts in Texas and around the country, which allows him and his teams to continually perfect their creative, strategic, and seamless approach to advocacy.
+Paul most enjoys building case strategy and leading trials.
+Whether involved early or brought in late, as clients often ask his firm to do, he works to find winning approaches to tough cases.
+In recent years, he has led trial teams that have defeated ten 9- or 10-figure damages suits against the firm’s defense clients.
+He also has directed teams that won six 9-figure verdicts or settlements for our plaintiff clients.
+His firm’s trademark approach is to simplify complex disputes into powerful trial stories and tailor presentations to best educate the decision-maker, whether a jury, judge, or arbitrator.
+In an age of fewer trials, his firm is regularly in trial in state and federal courts.
+This allows his teams to continually perfect their creative, strategic, and seamless approach to trial advocacy.

 Representative Plaintiff Matters

-- Helped federal agency settle mortgage-backed securities claims against major Wall Street banks for $150 million the night before jury selection, after securing $29 million settlement from RBS in a related case.
+- Helped federal agency settle mortgage-backed securities claims against major Wall Street banks for $150 million the night before jury selection in W.D.
+Tex.
+Secured $29 million in a related case.

-- iFLY v.
-ISA.
-Won a full-liability ICDR arbitration award for the leading indoor skydiving company against its Australian licenses, enforcing exclusive supply agreements and defeating antitrust defenses.
+- Won a full-liability int’l arbitration award for the leading indoor skydiving company against its Australian licensee, enforcing exclusive-supply contracts and defeating antitrust defenses.

-- Hardesty.
-Won a unanimous $107 million jury verdict in California for two mining families who alleged that the County of Sacramento violated their civil rights by improperly shutting down their gravel mine at the urging of a large competitor (#21 U.S. verdict of 2017).
+- Won a unanimous $107 million jury verdict in E.D.
+Cal. for mining families who alleged that the County of Sacramento violated their civil rights by improperly shutting down their gravel mine at the urging of a large competitor (#21 U.S. verdict of 2017).
 Liability affirmed on appeal by C.A.9 but remanded for excess damages.

-- Won a landmark injunction against the nation’s largest movie theater chain for predatory conduct against our boutique theater client under the Texas antitrust act; affirmed on appeal.
+- Won a landmark injunction against the nation’s then largest movie theater chain for predatory conduct against our boutique theater client under the Texas antitrust act.
+Affirmed on appeal.

-- Confidential.
-Secured a $26.5 million settlement from a private equity firm for a jilted business partner, shortly after jury voir dire.
+- Secured a $26.5 million settlement from a private equity firm for a jilted business partner, shortly after jury selection in Texas state court.

-- FDIC v.
-Morgan Stanley.
-Secured $24 million on the eve of trial for the FDIC in a securities suit against a major Wall Street bank (#1 Texas disclosed settlement of 2015).
+- Secured $24 million on the eve of trial for federal agency in a securities suit against a major Wall Street bank (#1 Texas disclosed settlement of 2015).

-- In re Wells Fargo.
-Obtained $15 million settlement from a major U.S. bank for unpaid overtime for a nationwide class of mortgage loan officers.
+- Obtained $15 million settlement from a major U.S. bank for unpaid overtime by a nationwide class of mortgage loan officers.

-- Business Logic v.
-Morningstar.
-Secured $61 million on the eve of trial in Chicago state court from a major financial advisory firm (#1 Illinois trade-secrets settlement of 2014).
+- Secured $61 million for small software firm on the eve of trial in Chicago state court from a major financial advisory firm (#1 Illinois trade-secrets settlement).

-- L.C.
-Eldridge v.
-Azen Mfg.
-Won a unanimous jury verdict of patent infringement of oilfield technology, validity, willfulness, and full damages (#4 Texas IP verdict of 2013).
+- Won a unanimous jury verdict in E.D.
+Tex. for infringement of oilfield patents, validity, willfulness, and full damages (#4 Texas IP verdict of 2013).
+Affirmed on appeal by Fed.
+Cir.

-- Doctors Hosp. v.
-Beasley Ins.
-Won a unanimous $32.5 million jury verdict for our Fortune 50 client in an insurance dispute involving a healthcare facility (#1 Texas non-IP federal verdict of 2010).
+- Won a unanimous $32.5 million jury verdict for our Fortune 50 client in an insurance dispute involving a healthcare facility (#1 Texas non-IP federal verdict of 2010).
+Settled on appeal.

-- GeoMet v.
-Consol.
-Secured major new gas reserves for our client in settlement of antitrust claims in Virginia involving pipeline access.
+- Secured major new gas reserves for our coalbed methane client in settlement of antitrust claims in rural Virginia state court against the region’s dominant pipeline company.

-- Equatorial Tonopah v.
-Kvaerner.
-Won a unanimous $136 million jury verdict in Nevada against a global engineering firm for bad advice on a failed copper mine (#14 U.S. verdict of 2004).
+- Won a unanimous $136 million jury verdict in rural Nevada state court against a global engineering firm for bad advice on a failed copper mine (#14 U.S. verdict of 2004).
 Before appeal, we secured a $116 million settlement for our client.

 - Headed a special investigation into misconduct by executives of a prominent software company, pursued litigation in California, confirmed on appeal the viability of the state insider-trading laws, and helped recover over $100 million for injured investors.

-- American Airlines v.
-FareChase.
-Won the first cyber-trespass trial in Texas, securing an injunction that protected our client’s online pricing.
+- Won the first cyber-trespass trial in Texas, securing an injunction from the court that protected our airline client’s online pricing.

 Representative Defense Matters

-- Smith v.
-Southwestern Energy.
-Won a no-liability jury verdict in E.D.
-Ark. for a Texas energy client against a class action of 12,000 landowners who sought $300 million for alleged royalty underpayments; affirmed on appeal.
+- Won a unanimous no-liability jury verdict in E.D.
+Ark. for a Texas energy client against a class action of 12,000 owners of Arkansas land who sought $300 million for alleged royalty underpayments, in one of the few such cases ever tried.
+Affirmed on appeal by C.A.8.

-- Confidential.
-Settled a partnership dispute over control of a leading energy company, securing our client’s right to acquire interests in a massive LNG plant valued at $125 million.
+- Settled a partnership dispute over control of a leading energy company, securing our client’s right to acquire interests valued at $125 million in a massive LNG plant on the Gulf Coast.

-- In re Smart Meters Patent Litig.
-Won a key MSJ in Oklahoma against claims over smart-meter technology, leading to a no-payment dismissal of our power company client.
+- Won a key summary judgment in E.D.
+Okla. against patent claims covering smart-meter technology, leading to a no-payment dismissal of our power company client.

-- Supkis v.
-The Methodist Hospital.
-Won a no-liability jury verdict in Texas state court for a top medical center in a physician’s whistleblower retaliation case.
+- Won a no-liability jury verdict in Texas state court for a top medical center in a physician’s alleged whistleblower retaliation case.

-- Berge Helene v.
-GE Oil & Gas.
-Won a take-nothing judgment after a five-week bench trial in S.D.
+- Won a complete take-nothing judgment after a five-week bench trial in S.D.
 Tex. for our Fortune 50 client against $59 million warranty claims relating to offshore gas compression technology.

-- Neon Enterprise v.
-IBM.
-Helped secure a no-payment dismissal for our major mainframe client in a $16 billion suit over disputed mainframe software.
+- Helped secure a no-payment complete dismissal of our Fortune 50 client in a $16 billion suit over disputed mainframe software.

-- Won a $3 billion expedited bench trial over rights of our client’s partner, the City of San Antonio, to stop funding construction of a new U.S. nuclear plant; filing to trial lasted only six weeks.
+- Won a $3 billion expedited bench trial over the alleged right of our client’s partner, the City of San Antonio, to stop funding construction of a new U.S. nuclear plant.
+Filing of the case by the city to the full trial was six weeks.

-- Canatxx v.
-GE Power.
-Won a take-nothing judgment for our Fortune 50 client after a jury trial in S.D.
-Tex., arbitration, and appeal to C.A.5 over a failed U.K. power plant project.
+- Won a take-nothing judgment for our Fortune 50 client after a jury trial in S.D.
+Tex., arbitration, and appeal to C.A.5 over a failed $1 billion U.K. power project.

-- Whipstock Services v.
-Smith Int’l.
-Won a MSJ against patent claims by a competitor concerning undersea oilfield technology.
+- Won a key summary judgment against patent claims by a major competitor concerning undersea oilfield technology.

-- Confidential.
-Won an arbitration allowing our healthcare client to keep and use over $100 million in charitable funds.
+- Won a hotly contested arbitration allowing our healthcare client to keep and use over $100 million in charitable funds.
 Was in the context of an historic split between prominent Texas nonprofits.

-- Won a no-payment dismissal of an MDL proceeding over alleged Internet cramming sales practices.
+- Won a no-payment dismissal of an MDL class action over alleged Internet cramming sales practices by our client.

-- Abney v.
-BHA Group.
-Secured a favorable eve-of-trial settlement of a mass action in Alabama involving race discrimination claims.
+- Secured a favorable eve-of-trial settlement of an Alabama mass action against our client alleging race discrimination claims.

-- ASARCO v.
-Augusta Resources.
-Protected client’s Arizona copper deposits against recovery by the then insolvent seller.
+- Protected our client’s Arizona copper deposits against recovery by the then insolvent seller.
 Allowed a later sale for $670 million.

 Representative Public Interest Matters

-- M.D. v.
-Abbott.
-Won a historic federal verdict after trial, finding that Texas violates the civil rights of 12,000 foster children; upheld on appeal on key issues of overloaded caseworkers and poor oversight.
+- Won an historic judgment in S.D.
+Tex., after a contested bench trial, finding that Texas violates the civil rights of its 12,000 foster children.
+Upheld on appeal by C.A.5 on key issues of overloaded caseworkers, poor oversight, and ongoing oversight/monitoring.

-- Habitat for Humanity.
-Secured a no-payment dismissal for the global organization against an ownership suit by another charitable entity claiming to own the world-renowned “Habitat” name.
+- Secured a no-payment dismissal in W.D.
+Tex. for Habitat for Humanity against an ownership suit by another charitable entity claiming to own the world-renowned “Habitat” name.